mdn/content/files/en-us/web/api/serviceworkerglobalscope/backgroundfetchfail_event/index.md

 In the background fetch API, the browser shows a UI element to the user to indicate the progress of the operation.
 In the `backgroundfetchfail` handler, the service worker can update that UI to show that the operation has failed.
 To do this, the handler calls the event's {{domxref("BackgroundFetchUpdateUIEvent/updateUI", "updateUI()")}} method, passing in a new title and/or icons.

 In the handler for this `backgroundfetchfail`, the service worker can also clean up any related data for the operation.
 It can also retrieve and store any successful responses (for example, using the {{domxref("Cache")}} API).
-To access the response data the service worker uses the event's {{domxref("BackgroundFetchEvent/registration", "registration")}} property.
+To access the response data, the service worker uses the event's {{domxref("BackgroundFetchEvent/registration", "registration")}} property.

 ## Examples